The Top 15 Primitive Weapons for the Apocalypse

 Let the Games Begin: The Top 15 Primitive Weapons

 Also ...
-As a Christian I hold onto the the promised return of Christ, believing as the Apostle Paul did 2,000 years ago that we are in the last days.
+As a Christian I hold onto the promised return of Christ, believing as the Apostle Paul did 2,000 years ago that we are in the last days.
 Today that means we are in the "last days of the last days".
-Read more: Are We In the Last Days?.
+Read more: End of Days.

 The danger of bringing rocks to a fight is that you can also give your opponent the idea to use rocks -- if your opponent surrounds your base camp and attacks from the darkness, you can become sitting ducks -- unable to see them (due to the darkness) but they're able to see you (due to any lights, torches, or lanterns blazing around camp).
 They can then rain down rocks on your camp, taking out several people.